tbrowder/Date-Utils/README.md

     1 2 3 4 5 6 7    18 19 20 21 22 23 24
     1 2 3 4 5 6 7    25 26 27 28 29 30 31

+Changing the start day can have significant effects.
 If the calendar week starts on a Sunday, the Date dow numbers and the calendar days for the same month change to the form shown below.
-Note there are still five calendar weeks, but now consisting of one partial week followed by four full weeks followed by one partial week.
+Note there are now **six** calendar weeks, consisting of one partial week followed by four full weeks followed by one partial week.

     Code             Days
     S M T W T F S    Su Mo Tu We Th Fr Sa